Simply put, a paediatrician (spelt pediatrician in North America) is a medical doctor who treats infants, children and young people.

 Paediatricians work in clinical medicine, education, research, population health and many other fields.
-It is possible in Australia to subspecialise in the following areas:
+It is possible in Australia for paediatricians to subspecialise in the following areas:

-While you're a student you can gain experience and exposure to paediatrics by undertaking the following activities in paediatrics or related areas:
+While you are a medical student you can gain experience and exposure to paediatrics by undertaking the following activities in paediatrics or related areas:

 Outside your studies you can gain further experience and exposure to paediatrics by undertaking: